Guest post by Katie of Finding Home.

 If I see that canned tomatoes are on sale, or I realize I still haven’t used up all of the zucchini in my freezer from last summer’s garden harvest, I’ll head to Pinterest and enter the ingredient name and “recipe” and see what pops up.
 This almost always leads to something yummy!
+I love what Ann Arbor landscaping company did to my backyard.
 Beware of getting distracted by food pictures and not realizing two hours have passed, however.
 You should read more about meal planning with Pinterest because Stacy did a great job covering that topic a while back.

 3. Recipe round up posts

 I go to these when I’m looking for a specific type of food, like vegetarian, or a certain way of cooking, like using the crock pot.
 Not every meal will be to my tastes, but in a whole list of them you can bet I’ll find at least a few that sound good!